parsaeisa/Notes/Software engineering/microservices.md

 Microservices architecture is against Monolith architecture .

+## Api-gateway

+It may not be api-gateway for real but because they are too similar I consider them the same.

+In Snapp for example, there are lot of services that work on rides and change it's properties.
+When the client requests for a ride's information, it can ask from any of those services for the specific information that they change.

+It is so hard for client.
+It is better that client only calls one service and ask ride informations from that service.

+I call this pattern api-gateway for my self, we put a SHAKH service (call it A) between client and other services, client gets rides' information from A service, that A service calls it's needed information from any service that it should.

 ## Problems of Monolith architecture

 * The stack of all features should be the same .